 - For a low-cost shared rental house, the key is to find one that can have a 5th bedroom converted from a garage, a basement, a family room, or an RV parking space.
 That way, the $3000 will be split five ways, for $600 each.
 Look for these features on potential rentals.

 - Plug in these search terms: “3+ bedrooms, house, $2200 – $3800.”
 Go out and look at these houses.
 See what you get for $600 to $750 per bedroom.
 Even if you’re not ready to rent, you can see what is available and know how much house you can expect to get for a given amount of rent.

 How to Successfully Apply for a Rental as a Group

 There are some property owners who have had bad experiences with seemingly qualified applicants in the past.
 Some are reluctant to post their homes for rent because the laws are such that they must rent to the first qualified applicant or risk being accused of some kind of discrimination.
 Some may be waiting for a word-of-mouth connection.
-Some look through the “housing wanted” posts to try to poach the best tenants.
+Some look through the “housing wanted” posts to try to identify the best tenants.

 - Create “housing wanted” ads, including on Craigslist.